masc-ucsc/docs/docs/pyrope/03-bundle.md

 assert v3.c == 6
 ```

 The same syntax is used for enums to different objects.
-The hiearchy is not
+The hierarchy is not
 allowed when an ordered numbering is requested.